ibm-cloud-architecture/integration-hybrid-messaging/sample-cf-app-using-mqlight/README.md

 ## Run the app locally

 1. [Install Node.js][]
-2. Download and extract the starter code from the Bluemix UI
+2. Download and extract the code
 3. cd into the app directory
 4. Run `npm install` to install the app's dependencies
 5. Run `npm start` to start the app